hgotia/TorgueWeaponsStore/README.md

 # Mr Torgue's Weapon Store

-> I'm still working on it

-Mr. Torgue High-Five Flexington is a character from the Borderlands video game franchise.
+#### Mr. Torgue High-Five Flexington is a character from the Borderlands video game franchise.
 This is a list of the available Torgue pistols from Borderlands 2.

 ### Chapter 7
 This chapter focused on the infrastructure of the application including setting up the following: